49 Results

 Ndash is a content creation platform that connects freelance content writers with businesses and individuals that need content for their company blog.
 The platform allows businesses to post content creation projects, such as articles, blog posts, case studies, whitepapers, and more.
 Freelance writers can then browse these projects and submit proposals to work on them.

-Learning How to Find Freelance Writing Jobs isn’t Hard
+Learning How to Find Job Writers Want isn’t Hard

 It just takes time, due diligence, and following up.
 One of the things I didn’t do when I was looking for freelance writing jobs as a beginner that I later regretted was not tracking all of the “freelance marketing” and “freelance jobs search” I was doing.
 I could have done that using a CRM tool, Google Sheets, Excel or free tool like Notion—like I use today.
 That would have helped me stay on top of all the ways freelance writers can find freelance writing jobs like I listed above.
 Don’t make my mistake!